Christopher-Borders/Cybersecurity-Portfolio/suspicious-login-investigation/README.md

 - Geographic location anomaly (US → Russia).

 ### Interpretation
-The observed behavior is consistent with an automated brute-force or password spraying attack.
-The continued failed login attempts after a successful authentication strongly suggest that an automated script remained active even after valid credentials were discovered.
+The presence of continued failed login attempts after a successful authentication strongly indicates automated brute-force or password spraying activity, as legitimate users do not continue to generate failed login attempts after successfully authenticating.

 The subsequent successful logins from a different IP address and geographic location indicate a likely account compromise.
 The rapid transition between locations suggests unauthorized access rather than legitimate user activity.